colemcanelly/csce310-final-project/README.md

 8. Locate the database named "foodies" with the default collation option.
 You should now have this database in `C:\xampp\mysql\data\foodies`
 9. You can create tables with the GUI under the structure tab, or directly write SQL queries with the SQL tab.
+If you run XAMPP as administrator, you can also open a terminal from the XAMPP menu to make the database using `mysql`.

 ## git